telemersion/telemersive-gateway/README.md

 For each connection type it shows a matrix of all channels available, with icon indicators in which direction the data flows and framerates if available.

-It is possible remote control the connections of each peer from another peer.
+It is possible to remote control the connections of each peer from another peer.
 If the connection is utilizing a CLI app like ultragrid or NatNet2OSC, it is possible to monitor the logout of these apps even from a remote peer to investigate problems.

 The Userinterface makes the configuration of the CLI apps very simple and user friendly.